daksheshtalaviya/open-weather-sdk/README.md

 1. Ensure that Xcode is installed on your system.
 2. Download the SDK package from the official website or repository.
-3. Extract the contents of the package.
-4. Open your Xcode project.
+3. Open your Xcode project.
-5. Drag and drop the Open Weather SDK files into your project's file structure.
+4. Drag and drop the `OpenWeatherSDK.framework` file into your project's file structure.
-6. Make sure the SDK is properly linked and configured in your project settings.
+5. Make sure the SDK is properly linked and configured in your project settings.

 ```

-## Features

-- [x] Get Today's weather information
-- [x] Get 5-day / 3-hour forecast weather information

 ## Requirements